About Ford’s Theatre

 A Confederate sympathiser and spy, Booth had originally planned to kidnap Lincoln, but instead shot the President in the back of the head as he watched Ford’s Theatre’s production of “Our American Cousin” from the state box (box seven).
 President Lincoln was the first American President to be assassinated.

-Ford’s Theatre is now an operating theatre house as well as a museum showcasing a variety of historical artifacts related to Lincoln’s presidency, his assassination and his life in Washington.
+Ford’s Theatre is now an operating theatre house as well as a museum showcasing a variety of historical artefacts related to Lincoln’s presidency, his assassination and his life in Washington.
 Ford’s Theatre also stands across the street from Petersen House, where the President was taken following the shooting and where he subsequently died.

 Discover the best Historic Sites in the United States, from Independence Hall to Ellis Island and more, includes an interactive map of US cultural places, landmarks and monuments.